HOW TO VOTE BY MAIL IN WISCONSIN, AND HAVE YOUR VOTE COUNTED

 5. If you decide to vote in person, you can do that, as long as you haven’t already mailed back your ballot.
 It helps to bring the ballot with you, but it’s not necessary.

 6. Normally, your ballot must be RECEIVED by the clerk by 8 pm on election day.
 Many municipalities have a secure drop box for ballots.
 Read the instructions that come with your ballot or call your clerk to ask where you can return your ballot.
 If you’re mailing it, allow two weeks for it to get to your clerk.
-(Note: pendling lawsuits may push out the deadline, but to safe, follow the normal rules, in case the decision is overturned).

 7. After you seal your ballot envelope make sure it has three things on the certification outside: your signature, your witness’ signature, and your witness’ full address.
 Your witness can be any adult U.S. citizen.
 DON’T USE TAPE on the envelope.
 Watch this video for a demo.